nexuslbs/sql-forge/README.md

 )
 ```

 Grouped section items can themselves contain nested `match` expressions.
-When that happens, `sql_forge!` applies the same smart-cycling idea inside that grouped arm: sibling nested matches are aligned by index instead of expanded as a cartesian product.
+When that happens, `sql_forge!` applies the same smart-cycling idea inside that grouped arm for static compile-time validation: sibling nested matches are aligned by index instead of expanded as a cartesian product.

 For example, this arm: